mrizwansaeedi2/SaeediSoftWpfUiControls/README.md

 ### Installation
 1. Clone the repository.
 2. Add the `ComboBoxAutoComplete` control to your WPF project.
+3. Or Use Sample.7z , Extract It and use it as sample

 ### Usage
 1. Include the `ComboBoxAutoComplete` control in your XAML.